 “For sure, a 100% get preapproved right up front,” he said.
 “We ask for a preapproval early on because we need to know whether you can buy the houses we’re showing you.”

 Berry said he meets a decent number of people who get preapproved for only an FHA loan, which typically requires less than a 5% down payment.
 But he suggests saving as much money as possible in order to pay 5% down or more on a prospective home.

 “I know a lot of buyers hope to put down as little as possible, but having the ability to pay at least 5% down for a conventional loan can greatly improve your chance to win if you end up in a bidding war,” said Berry.

 Finding an experienced agent can save you time, grief and money when house hunting.
 Not only can a good agent share insight on how to evaluate home prices and houses, but they can also leverage their relationships in the real estate industry on your behalf.

 “My agents have built a good repoire with local companies and try to use this to help our clients,” said Berry.
 “In this competitive market it’s important to have an agent serve as your advocate.
 A good agent should guide their client to an accepted offer.”

 Try to find an agent by leveraging your network of co-workers, friends and family.
 Ask for referrals and feedback on their level of customer service.
-You can also find a qualified agent via our sister company, In-House Realty.
-In-House Realty has a network of more than 25,000 top-rated agents across the country.
+You can also find a qualified agent via our sister company, Rocket Homes.
+Rocket Homes has a network of more than 25,000 top-rated agents across the country.
 You can also find a listing agent through the National Association of Exclusive Buyer Agents.

 “You definitely should interview your prospective real estate agent and use that as an opportunity to run down your entire list,” Berry said.
 “It’s also wise to check for reviews of your agent online.
 Smart agents should have positive reviews from former clients.”